sl-sh-dev/sl-sh/doc/src/errors.md

 # ERRORS

 ## Error Type
-The error type consists of an identifying keywork and a data/payload value.
+The error type consists of an identifying keyword and a data/payload value.
 This value is typically a string but can be any valid value.

 (type [error]) returns :Error